qwd/dev-site/docs/_en/resource/warning-info.md

 ---
-title: Warning Info
+title: Alert Info
 tag: resource
-description: QWeather supports weather warning services for many countries and regions around the world.
-You can find more descriptions of these warnings here, such as the list of supported countries and regions, warning levels and warning types.
+description: QWeather provides official alert data for China and many countries and regions worldwide.
+This document helps you understand specifications of alert data, such as the supported regions and alert events.
 ref: res-warning
 ---

-QWeather supports weather warning services([API](/en/docs/api/warning/), [iOS SDK](/en/docs/ios-sdk/warning/ios-weather-warning/), [Android SDK](/en/docs/android-sdk/warning/android-weather-warning/)) for many countries or regions around the world.
-You can find more descriptions of these warnings here, such as the list of supported countries and regions, warning levels and warning types.
+[Weather Alert](/en/docs/api/warning/) provides official alert data for China and many countries and regions worldwide.
+This document helps you understand specifications of alert data, such as the supported regions and alert events.

-> **Warning:** All warning level, type, urgency and other fields are possible to change, including add/modify/delete.
+> **Warning:** All alert events, urgency and other fields are possible to change, including add/modify/delete.
 We may not be able to give advance notice of these changes, **so you have to make your code more compatible to avoid errors when they happen.**
 >
 > We recommend not trying to enumerate these values or mappings, but to output them directly to the screen.
 {: .bqdanger}

 ## Supported regions

-Weather warnings are not available for all cities, we will continue to expand these data, currently QWeather supports the following countries or regions.
+Weather alerts are not available for all cities, we will continue to expand these data, currently QWeather supports the following countries or regions.

-> **Note:** Weather warning are based on official data from government departments in each country.
-When official data is not released properly, we may temporarily take offline the country where the failure occurred.
+> **Note:** Weather alert messages are based on official data from government departments.
+When official data is not released properly, we may temporarily take offline the country or region where the failure occurred.
 {:.bqwarning}

 <table>